jerhon/honlsoft-v2/blog/2022/2022-06-17-kubernetes-checking-pod-health.md

 ---

 In my [previous post on Pods](2022-06-03-kubernetes-running-containers-in-pods), I gave a simple example running a container in Kubernetes.
-In this post, I will be discussing Pod lifecycles and how to check Pod health and keep them running.
+In this post, I will be discussing how to check pod health and keep them running with probes.

 ## Probes on Pods